 So what exactly is empathy?

-The Oxford English Dictionary says empathy is;
+The Oxford English Dictionary says empathy is:

-‘The ability to understand and share the feelings of another’Receiving empathy, for someone with a chronic illness, can be like trying to get blood out of a stone.
-In part this may be because often chronic illness’s can be invisible and people judge a person by how they look.
-What people don’t tend to consider is that you don’t see sick people on their bad days, and that the reason why they hide away for such long periods is not that they are not great friends, but that they may be suffering and don’t want to be seen that way, or know how to express it.
+Receiving empathy, for someone with a chronic illness, can be like trying to get blood out of a stone.
+In part, this may be because chronic illnesses can frequently be invisible and, meanwhile, people judge a “book by its cover” – and person by their appearance.
+One’s friends might not consider that sick people are rarely seen on their bad days.
+We hide away for long periods – not because we’re bad friends but because we may be suffering and don’t want to be seen that way, or know how to express it.